hauk0101/MyJobs/README.md

 # myjobs
-Some files or demos about my jobs in here.
+Some interview questions and answers about my jobs in here.